dsuarezf/pdf-to-html/README.md

 **/data/documents** and output documents in **/data/txt** folders inside **/data** which should be mounted from host.

-To run the container:

-    docker run --rm -v <absolute-path-on-host>:/data pdf-to-html --no-drm 1 /data/documents/<pdf-file> --dest-dir /data/html

-To run the container as a RESTFul service:
+To run the container as a service:

     docker run --rm -p 5010:6000 --name pdf-to-html pdf-to-html